finbourne/lusid-sdk-python/sdk/docs/TransactionConfigurationApi.md

     # Create an instance of the API class
     api_instance = api_client_factory.build(TransactionConfigurationApi)
     as_at = '2013-10-20T19:20:30+01:00' # datetime | The asAt datetime at which to retrieve the transaction types.
-Defaults              to returning the latest versions if not specified. (optional) scope = 'default' # str | The scope in which the side exists.
-When not supplied the scope is 'default'. (optional) (default to 'default')
+Defaults              to returning the latest versions if not specified. (optional) scope = 'default' # str | The scope in which the transaction types exist.
+When not supplied the scope is 'default'.
+Use '*' to list across all scopes. (optional) (default to 'default')

     try:
         # uncomment the below to set overrides at the request level